Leyner-Andres-Bejarano-Palacios/python_tutorial/leetcode/README.md

 Q1 : Am I creating a new object in every iteration ?
 Q" : Should I use the N.lenght or put that in an array ?

+### 1108.
+Defanging an IP Address

+Like the java implementation, we need a for loop though all of the elements in this element, now, in term of the string creation in every iteration, I dont know by now if there is any solution similar to stringbuilder